How to Open a Swiss Bank Account as an American

 Opening a Swiss bank account as a U.S. citizen requires more documentation, higher minimum deposits, and longer processing times than domestic banking.
 Americans face additional screening because Swiss banks must comply with the Foreign Account Tax Compliance Act (FATCA), which obligates them to report account information directly to the IRS.

-The process typically takes four to eight weeks from application to activation.
-Most private Swiss banks require minimum deposits between CHF 250,000 and CHF 1,000,000 (approximately $275,000 to $1.1 million), and the applicant must provide a certified passport, source-of-funds documentation, a signed IRS Form W-9, and professional references.
-Not every Swiss bank accepts American account holders.
+Most private Swiss banks accepting Americans require minimum deposits of $1 million, and the applicant must provide a certified passport, source-of-funds documentation, a signed IRS Form W-9, and professional references.
+The process typically takes four to eight weeks from application to activation, and not every Swiss bank accepts American account holders.

 Speak With a Cook Islands Trust Attorney